rlei/adventofcode2022/day21/README.md

 Written in [Java](https://www.java.com/).
 Requires JDK 17+ due to the use of record class and sealed types.

+The input data can be downloaded from https://adventofcode.com/2022/day/21.

 ## Problem 1

 To build: